 - A. Requisition.
-Each request for bid number, with the exception of annual bids, must be accompanied by a completed Solicitation Request Form. ‡The Originating Department shall enter an electronic requisition in MUNIS, including a description of the commodity or service, estimated cost and identification of any external funding source(s). for approval by tThe Office of Management and Budget will review for availability of funds, and u.
-The requisition shall include a description of the commodity or service.
-Upon receipt of the an approved requisition, the Purchasing Division shall contact the Originating Department and provide a bid number.
+Each request for bid number, with the exception of annual bids, must be accompanied by a completed Solicitation Request Form.
+The Originating Department shall enter an electronic requisition in MUNIS, including a description of the commodity or service, estimated cost and identification of any external funding source(s).
+The Office of Management and Budget will review for availability of funds, and upon receipt of an approved requisition, the Purchasing Division shall contact the Originating Department and provide a bid number.
 This number shall be included on all specifications and bid documents. - B. Bid Documents.
 The Originating Department shall provide the Purchasing Division with a copy of specifications and bid documents.
-The Purchasing Manager shall review the specifications and bid documents to ensure ease of understanding for bidders, that the specifications do not unduly restrict open and free competition, and do promote standardization of commodities. - C. Public Notice and Document Release.
+The Purchasing Manager shall review the specifications and bid documents to ensure ease of understanding for bidders, that the specifications do not unduly restrict open and free competition.
+Full bid documents, including all specifications, must be provided for review no less than one week prior to requested advertisement/release date. - C. Public Notice and Document Release.
 Public notice of the invitation for bids shall be given a reasonable time prior to the date set forth in the bid documents for the opening of bids.
-Such notice may include publication in a newspaper of general circulation and posting on the internet on Demandstar, Bidexpress or similar service.
-The notice shall provide information on how bid documents may be obtained. - D. Addenda.
-Addenda to the bid documents shall be provided to all bid document holders of record by the Originating Department, the consultant or DemandStar (or similar provider), as applicablethrough the same distribution method as the original documents.
+Such notice may include publication in a newspaper of general circulation and posting on the internet on Demandstar, Vendor Registry, Bidexpress or similar service.
+The notice shall provide information on how bid documents may be obtained.
+The period between advertisement/release and opening of bids is typically a minimum of 21 days. - D. Addenda.
+Addenda to the bid documents shall be provided to all bid document holders of record through the same distribution method as the original documents.
 A copy shall be provided to the Purchasing Division for its records.